by John Ellis

 James 2:14 asks a question that serves to theologically undermine all levels of easy believism.
 In a book filled with proverbial sayings calling Believers to “spiritual wholeness,” to steal Douglas Moo’s description of James’ main theme, the half-brother of our Lord and Savior challenges his readers by asking, “What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?”

-That verse has caused many furrowed brows and much confusion as modern evangelicals have attempted to synthesize it with their entrenched (and mostly unaware) out-of-balance embrace of regeneration at the expense of a robust and Biblically informed soteriology.
+That verse has caused many furrowed brows and much confusion as modern evangelicals have attempted to synthesize it with their entrenched (and mostly unaware) out-of-balance embrace of regeneration at the expense of a robust and biblically informed holistic understanding of soteriology.
 “But I am saved,” the thought goes.
 “And I’m saved once and for all by faith in Jesus.”
 Frankly, our reductionist view of soteriology is contradicted by James’ questions.
 And, as all good evangelicals know, God is not a God of confusion.
 So, then, we puzzle, what are we to make of James?

 To be fair, we humans have not needed Enlightenment ideology to stoke the fires of confusion and even suspicion over the book of James.

 Owing in large part to the particular theological battles of his day, even Martin Luther viewed the book of James with skepticism.
-Never going so far as renouncing the book’s place in the canon, Luther did essentially relegate it to a position of lesser than among the New Testament, placing it at the very end of his German translation; almost like an appendix to the “real Bible.”
+Never going so far as renouncing the book’s place in the canon, Luther did essentially relegate it to a position of lesser-than among the New Testament books, placing it at the very end of his German translation; almost like an appendix to the “real Bible.”
 The book An Introduction to the New Testament tells us that, “James came in for its most severe criticism at the hands of Luther.
 His passionate embrace of Paul’s teaching on justification by faith alone as the heart of Scripture made it difficult for him to accept James.”

 While, I think, we can somewhat empathize with Luther’s skepticism of James, considering the theological battles he was waging, contemporary confusion over the book is owing to the conflation of Luther’s emphasis on justification by faith to an over-realized and almost exclusive embrace of regeneration when using the word “saved.”